Poultry Science — MAg, MS, PhD

 The Department of Poultry Science offers graduate programs in Poultry Science, leading to Master of Agriculture, Master of Science, and Doctor of Philosophy degrees.
 These degrees are designed to prepare outstanding students for careers in the commercial poultry industry, allied industries, government, and academia.
 Research training and experience can be acquired in the specialized areas of poultry management, poultry nutrition, poultry health (parasitology, pathology, virology), poultry physiology, processing and product technology, and food safety.

 Applicants must indicate which graduate degree they wish to pursue in Poultry Science.
 All applications are reviewed by the departmental Graduate Committee.
-Application materials include: official copies of all college transcripts, GRE scores, TOEFL scores (for international students), 3 letters of recommendation, a resume, and a statement of purpose.
+Application materials include: official copies of all college transcripts, TOEFL scores (for international students), 3 letters of recommendation, a resume, and a statement of purpose.
 Transcripts and test scores are sent directly to the Graduate School.
 The letters of recommendation may either be submitted online (preferred) or mailed to the graduate program officer.
 The resume and statement of purpose are sent to the graduate program officer at the departmental address or via email attachment.
 The GRE is not required.
 For graduate studies leading to MS or MAg degrees, applicants must have a bachelor’s degree in poultry science, animal science, or the biological sciences from a recognized institution with a minimum GPA of 3.0 out of 4.0.
-Verbal and analytical GRE scores should each be near the 50th percentile.
 To be considered for the PhD program, applicants must have a MS degree in an appropriate field.
 The course of study, developed by the student and the advisory committee, may include additional courses to address specific needs or course work deficiencies.

 Additional information about the departmental requirements, policies and availability of financial support can be obtained by contacting the graduate program officer (email@example.com).

 MS/MAg Degree Requirements